 Before doing any road trip, ensure that you have proper travel insurance!
 I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travellers.

-As well as these items, it’s important to know what to pack for Spain too.
-Even you’re in the north of Spain, it can still be hot during the summer and if you’re visiting in winter, you will need to be prepared for wet weather!
+As well as these items, it’s important to know what to include on a Spain packing list too.
+Even if you’re in north Spain, it can still be hot during the summer and if you’re visiting in winter, you will need to be prepared for wet weather!

 Don’t forget to take suncream, sunglasses and a hat to protect you from the sun.
 While loose-fitting clothes are ideal in the hot weather!
 Jackets, waterproofs and warm clothes are essential during the Autumn and winter months.